amplitude/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 ### Offline mode

-Starting from version 1.13.2, Amplitude Android Kotlin SDK supports offline mode out of box.
-The SDK checks network connectivity every time when an event is tracked.
-If it's connected to network, a flush will be schedule.
-If not, the event will be saved to storage.
-The SDK also listen to network change.
-It flushes all stored events when network is back.
+Starting from version 1.13.2, the Amplitude Android Kotlin SDK supports offline mode.
+The SDK checks network connectivity every time it tracks an event.
+If the device is connected to network, the SDK schedules a flush.
+If not, it saves the event to storage.
+The SDK also listens for changes in network connectivity and flushes all stored events when the device reconnects.

 To enable this feature, you need to add `ACCESS_NETWORK_STATE` permission to `AndroidManifest.xml`.
 Otherwise, the SDK will just flush the event based on `flushIntervalMillis` and `flushQueueSize`.